Store Mapping

 )

-Armed with this lens, we can finally map the whole interest-store and use the resulting store for the UI:
+Armed with this lens, we can map the interest-store and use the resulting store in the UI:

 val interestLens: Lens<List<Interest>, String> = lensOf(